 Anyone who is used to slim-pickings had better start preparing for how to use the data as it starts to pour in.
 What would you do if you had detailed stories on every individual in the herd?
 What would you do if you could print out the speed and direction of forest succession, every visitor to a watering hole, or every environmental change that occurred after a stream restoration?

 At the very least, with satellites and AI we should be able to spot the direction of forest composition shifts.
 This is already being done for desertification in the Sahel.
 But there is hope that it will be more powerful.
+UPDATE: It totally is.
+We can already identify individual species.
 The same way car brands can be used to estimate demographics, voting profile, and education background, some environmental metrics might indicate biodiversity, ecosystem resilience, and nutrient cycling.
 With enough long-term monitoring of internal forest structure, maybe we can forecast the composition of forests 50 years hence.
 With enough data on every species population after bad winters, maybe we can truly anticipate the effects of the next one.
 Maybe we can recognize when an ecological tipping point is approaching, or control trophic cascades.
 Maybe we can identify and replicate the key factors that prevent invasive plant infestations.

 We will be able to do a lot more than we ever have previously, and I’d say: stay ahead of the curve and plan for what we should try to accomplish with the resources that will soon be commonplace.
 Like maybe start placing audio recorders all over the forest in anticipation of them being easily transcribed by audio recognition software in the near future.
 I don’t know, get excited for all the new revelations that will start to come out of ecology.
 I think exciting developments for ecology are just around the corner.